-Survey respondents ranked the category regarding employment the lowest of any topic, with no single question averaging a 3 for "Good".
-Options that referenced opportunities ranked even lower.
-Very little discussion on employment in focus groups provided extra context.
+When asked about employment, survey respondents have the lowest rankings of any topic, with no topic reaching a 3 for "Good".
+In particular options that referenced opportunities ranked lower.
+Very little discussion on employment in focus groups to give extra context.

-2.86 Ability to get to work in a timely manner 2.80 Jobs adapted to meet the needs of people with disabilities 2.78 Flexible job opportunities for older adults 2.74 Jobs ensuring equal opportunity for older adults 2.66 Job training opportunities for older adults
+2.86 Ability to get to work in a timely manner 2.80 Jobs that are adapted to meet the needs of people with disabilities 2.78 Flexible job opportunities for older adults 2.74 Jobs ensuring equal opportunity for older adults 2.66 Job training opportunities for older adults